LeftRefill: Filling Right Canvas based on Left Reference through Generalized Text-to-Image Diffusion Model: Related Work

 \section{Related Work}

-\textbf{Personalization and Controllability of T2I Models.} Recent achievements on T2I have produced impressive visual generations, which could be further extended into local editing~\cite{avrahami2022blended,hertz2022prompt,couairon2022diffedit}.
-However, these T2I models could only be controlled by natural languages.
-As ``an image is worth hundreds of words'', T2I models based on natural texts fail to produce images with specific textures, locations, identities, and appearances~\cite{gal2022image}.
-Textual inversion~\cite{gal2022image,mokady2022null} and fine-tuning techniques~\cite{ruiz2022dreambooth} are proposed for personalized T2I.
-Meanwhile, many works pay attention to image-guided generations~\cite{voynov2022sketch,li2023gligen,ma2023unified}.
-ControlNet~\cite{zhang2023adding} and T2I-Adapter~\cite{mou2023t2i} learn trainable adapters~\cite{houlsby2019parameter} to inject visual clues to pre-trained T2I models without losing generalization and diversity.
+\textbf{Personalization and Controllability of T2I Models.} Recent achievements on T2I have produced impressive visual generations~\citep{mou2023t2i,bar2023multidiffusion,poole2023dreamfusion}, which could be further extended into local editing~\citep{avrahami2022blended,hertz2022prompt,couairon2022diffedit}.
+However, these models could only be controlled by natural languages.
+As ``an image is worth hundreds of words'', T2I models based on natural texts fail to produce images with specific textures, locations, identities, and appearances~\citep{gal2022image}.
+Textual inversion~\citep{gal2022image,mokady2022null} and fine-tuning techniques~\citep{ruiz2022dreambooth} are proposed for personalized T2I.
+Meanwhile, many works pay attention to image-guided generations~\citep{voynov2022sketch,li2023gligen,ma2023unified}.
+ControlNet~\citep{zhang2023adding} and T2I-Adapter~\citep{mou2023t2i} learn trainable adapters~\citep{houlsby2019parameter} to inject visual clues to pre-trained T2I models without losing generalization and diversity.
 But these moderate methods only work for simple style transfers.
-More spatially complex tasks, such as reference-guided inpainting, are difficult to be addressed by ControlNet as verified in Sec.~\ref{sec:experiments}.
-In contrast, T2I-based exemplar-editing and novel view synthesis have to be fine-tuned on large-scale datasets with strong data augmentation~\cite{yang2022paint} and large batch size~\cite{liu2023zero}.
-Compared with these aforementioned manners, the proposed PGIC enjoys both spatial modeling capability and computational efficiency.
+More spatially complex tasks, such as Ref-inpainting, are difficult to handle by ControlNet as verified in \Cref{sec:experiments}.
+In contrast, T2I-based exemplar-editing and NVS have to be fine-tuned on large-scale datasets with strong data augmentation~\citep{yang2023paint} and large batch size~\citep{liu2023zero}.
+Compared with these aforementioned manners, LeftRefill enjoys both spatial modeling capability and computational efficiency.